pinobatch/numism/docs/accents.md

 caps, and skills at digging and tinkering.

-The Gnomes you meet in the city speak Gnomish Creole, a language that is somewhat mutually intelligible with English with some effort on the listener's part.
+The Gnomes you meet in the city speak Gnomish Creole, a language partly mutually intelligible with English.
 Because Gnomish is so "thick" (different from standard), it doesn't fade as thoroughly as some other accents.

 Gnomish has its own phonology inspired by that of Austronesian languages.
 There is a strong tendency for Gnomish words to be one